rounakb10/covid19_india_flutter/README.md

 # covidindiaflutter

-To get the latest apk file, go to covid19_india_flutter/release-apk
+Grab the latest apk from Github releases